 Kids love outdoors

 We live in an era where kids are wired from a young age.
-As this video shows, even at 18 months, there are plenty of kids who have already mastered Mommy and Daddy’s android phones.
+As we know, even at 18 months, there are plenty of kids who have already mastered Mommy and Daddy’s android phones.
 Today’s kids still build forts and tree houses, but even these are often virtual tree houses built in a virtual world, like in games on mobiles and computers.
-Kids love outdoors if parents take proactive efforts to have their kids fall in love with Nature.
+Kids would love outdoors if parents take proactive efforts to have their kids fall in love with Nature.

 1. To begin with, be careful about pushing your kids.